-Summary
+Executive Summary

 This document describes the framework and intentions of the Lighting Global Quality Assurance (QA) program.
-It also explains how Lighting Global currently interacts with the regional programs (i.e. Lighting Africa, Lighting Asia, and Lighting MENA1) and how the Global and regional programs interact with manufacturers, distributors, customers, and other stakeholders.
-Following this initial description, this document identifies challenges that the QA program should address in order to respond to changing market conditions and what actions the program is taking to address these challenges.
+It also explains how Lighting Global currently interacts with the regional programs (i.e. Lighting Africa, Lighting Asia and Lighting Pacific) and how the Global and regional programs interact with manufacturers, distributors, customers, and other stakeholders.
+It concludes by identifying challenges that the QA program should address to respond to changing market conditions and the actions the program is taking to address these challenges.
+These challenges and actions have been updated in this version to reflect the state of the program and the market in July 2015.

-The Lighting Global QA program is designed to support the market development of modern off-grid lighting and energy systems.
-The program provides buyers with reliable technical information and connects them with manufacturers and sellers of quality assured products.
-Our approach includes testing and verification of quality and performance and engagement with the diverse and fast-growing market for modern off-grid lighting and energy systems, also referred to as pico-power systems, through stakeholder consultation and field research.
+The Lighting Global QA program is designed to support the development of markets for modern off-grid lighting and energy systems.
+The program provides buyers with reliable technical information and connects them with manufacturers and sellers of quality-verified products.
+Our approach includes testing and verification of quality and performance and engagement with the diverse and fast-growing market for modern off-grid lighting and energy systems, through stakeholder consultation and field research.
+The QA program has thus far supported pico-powered lighting and energy products that include solar modules up to 10 watts (W) in size, and it is currently in the process of expanding to support "plug-and-play" direct current (DC) solar home system kits that use solar modules ranging from 10 W to 100 W in size.